Information for parents

 What does Start Me Up do before my son or daughter arrives?

 All applicants are put through a three stage application process.
-They are interviewed twice to assess their suitability for the program.
+They are interviewed to assess their suitability for the program.
 We are a selective program and we work hard to create a personalized educational experience for all program participants.

 Can I see the accommodation?